elliotclowes/learnt.me/Various Notes/Yearly Notes (Private)/2024-25 Autumn Plan.md

 - ### Activities
 	- **Notes**
 		- It looks like last year I already separated Autumn and Christmas a bit.
 See [Autumn-Winter 2023-24](roam://#/app/clowes/page/huO8dWa5B) in Roam.
+		- **Add to Autumn list**
+			- All films in ‘Films’ section br
+			- Social Network
+			- Knives Out
+			- Twilight
+			- Good Will Hunting
+			- When Harry Met Sally
+	- **Notes**
+		- It looks like last year I already separated Autumn and Christmas a bit.
+See [Autumn-Winter 2023-24](roam://#/app/clowes/page/huO8dWa5B) in Roam.
 	- **TV**
 		- [ ] Stranger Things
 		- [ ] Twin Peaks (to watch)